bitExpert/disco-demos/README.md

-# disco-demos
+# Expressive / Disco demo

 Check the commit history to see how Expressive and Disco were installed and configured.

 ## License